 1. VALUES

-Kindoo! has a mora, ethical and legal responsibility to ensure that all children are safe in their care, and will provide training, resources, information and guidance to support this.
+Kindoo! has a moral, ethical and legal responsibility to ensure that all children are safe in their care, and will provide training, resources, information and guidance to support this.
 Kindoo! is committed to:

 ensuring that the health, safety and wellbeing of children at the service is protected at all times while also promoting their learning and development